COVID-19 Impact to the Departments of Central Receiving

 All questions regarding the Online EACR, including training, should be sent to Property Management.
 For all questions regarding the status of your pickup, please contact Surplus Property.

 Some items cannot be sent to Surplus Property due to their hazardous nature.
 In order to keep our campus safe, please review this list below and if your items fall within this list please contact Environmental Health Services at (970) 491-6745 for assistance.
+For a full list of items not allowed, click here.

 Surplus Property makes a concerted effort to find new homes for all of the University's surplus property.
 Sometimes the University disposes of items that no longer have a redeemable market value.
 Many of these items present a potential danger to people and our surrounding environment, and therefore must be handled and disposed of in a responsible and ethical manner.
 Certain items have special handling, recycling, or disposal requirements.
 Fees will be assessed to the department for disposition of these items.